How to Measure a Room

 Step One: Split up the Room

-The first step is to divide the room up into multiple square sections.
-Separate complex areas or nooks into separate areas that can be measured separately from the rest of the room.
+The first step is to divide the room into multiple square sections.
+Break complex areas or nooks into distinct areas that can be measured separately from the rest of the room.

 Step Two: Calculate the Area of Each Section